zognin/tp/docs/UserGuide.md

 * Recipe bookmarks are sorted by ascending alphabetical order of recipe name.
   Uppercase letters appear before lowercase letters.

-* All Recipe commands are able to function properly when entered from any tab.
+* You can use all recipe commands from any tab.

 </div>